-We’re open Monday to Friday from 10am-4:30pm and EVERY Saturday from 12pm-4pm.
-Free admission, no booking required.
-Please note: The NIWM will be closed for the bank holiday on Monday 6 May 2024.
-We will reopen on Tuesday 7 May at 10am.
+We're open Monday to Friday from 10am to 4:30pm and EVERY Saturday from 12pm-4pm.
+Free admission.
+Please note: The NIWM will be closed on Monday 5 May 2025 for the bank holiday.
+We will reopen on Tuesday 6 May 2025 at 10am.

 In April and May 2023, the Northern Ireland War Memorial marked the anniversaries of the air raids on Northern Ireland with three commemorations.
 Members of the public were invited to attend to pay their respects and to remember those who were killed as a result of enemy action in April and May 1941.